Capture-time Extremal Cop-Win Graphs: Rank Cardinality Lists and Realizability

-As a special case, note that if $\vect{x} = (x_\alpha, \ldots, x_1)$ is $r$-realizable and $x_1 = 1$, then any extension of \vect{x} is $r$-realizable.
-We will often use the contrapositive form of Corollary~\ref{augst}: If $\vect{x} \le \vect{y}$, and \vect{y} is not $r$-realizable, then \vect{x} is not $r$-realizable.
-For example, in Corollary~\ref{cor_not12k1_not13k1} we show that for any $k$, the vector $(1,3,k,1)$ is not realizable, which also implies that any vector of the form $(1,2,k,1)$ is not realizable.
+As a special case, note that if $\vect{x} = (x_\alpha, \ldots, x_1)$ is $t$-realizable and $x_1 = 1$, then any extension of \vect{x} is $t$-realizable.
+We will often use the contrapositive form of Corollary~\ref{augst}: If $\vect{x} \le \vect{y}$, and \vect{y} is not $t$-realizable, then \vect{x} is not $t$-realizable.
+For example, in Corollary~\ref{cor_not12k1_not13k1} we show that for any $k$, the list $(1,3,k,1)$ is not realizable, which also implies that any list of the form $(1,2,k,1)$ is not realizable.